#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 The book of Romans is full of rich theology.
 I find myself going to it again and again to better understand salvation, faith, justification, sin, and God’s sovereignty.
 But conflict isn’t a topic I think of when I think of Romans.
 However, there’s a precious nugget that informs our approach to all conflict.

 About midway through his letter to the church in Rome, while discussing the marks of a true Christian, Paul exhorts his readers, “If possible, so far as it depends on you, live peaceably with all” (Rom.
 12:18).
 This verse reminds us that peace is not just a passive state but an active pursuit, one that requires effort, humility, and intentionality.
 Just a couple of chapters later, Paul would say something similar in Romans 14:19, “So then let us pursue what makes for peace and for mutual upbuilding.”
 Paul’s words are a challenge to live in a way that reflects the gospel, even when conflict threatens to pull us apart.
+These are foundational Bible verses for resolving conflict and finding peace in strife.

+This is particularly profound when you consider the context of his letter.
 When they first read Paul’s words, Christians in Rome were likely experiencing relative peace.
 They weren’t undergoing persecution.
 Conflict was minimal.
 Living “peaceably with all” was seemingly attainable.

 But in just a few years, the Christians in Rome would experience widespread persecution under Emperor Nero.
 Believers would be subjected to brutal treatment and public execution.
 Talk about conflict!
 Yet, in the back of many of their minds would have been Paul’s inspired words, “If possible, so far as it depends on you, live peaceably with all” (Rom.
 12:18).

 Imagine the weight of those words as believers faced hostility, betrayal, and even death.
 They were called to respond not with vengeance or bitterness but with a commitment to peace, as far as it depended on them.
 This wasn’t a call to compromise their faith but to embody the gospel’s reconciling power in the face of unimaginable conflict.
+This is a masterclass in anger management in the Bible.

 I know that’s an extreme case, but friend, that call remains binding on us today.
 As followers of Christ, we don’t seek to navigate conflict faithfully so we can acquire a tactical advantage over our opponents.
 We do this so that we can fulfill Christ’s command to live peaceably with everyone.
 Doing so affords us more opportunities to clearly display the gospel of peace to those around us.